juanroldan1989/infra-envs-and-modules/README.md

 The above structure allows engineers to:

 1. Work on specific environments they are allowed to.
+2. Each envs folder (`dev`, `prod`, etc) is associated with a specific `Terraform` workspace.
-2. Add/Remove modules as they need in order to build their applications within their environments.
+3. Add/Remove modules as they need in order to build their applications within their environments.
-3. Deploy specific applications (e.g.: app-a, app-b or app-c) within their specific environments.
+4. Deploy specific applications/modules (e.g.: `networking`, `addons`, `argocd-app-1`) within their specific environments.

 Script below provisions `VPC`, spins up `EKS Cluster`, adds `networking`, `addons` and deploys `app-b` for showcasing purposes: